InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - CMP API v2.md

   tcfPolicyVersion: Number,
 };
 ```
-**Note:** `cmpLoaded` must be set to `true` if the main script is loaded and the stub interface is replaced, regardless of whether or not the user will see the UI or intereact with it.
+**Note:** `cmpLoaded` must be set to `true` if the main script is loaded and the stub interface is replaced, regardless of whether or not the user will see the UI or interact with it.

 #### Ping Status Codes